- dartbug.com

 UnsupportedOperationException: Cannot add to a non-extendable list

 It surprises me a little that the VM does specifically reference array whereas the code compiled to Javascript, which does have arrays, correctly references a list.
 There already exists a couple of bug reports.
 One which I'll only briefly mention, indicates that the word 'array' should be removed from all internal libraries.
 The second, which I added a comment to regarding the VM specifically is: Issue 1028.
-This issue aims to be more encompassing removing references from the Libraries as all references which may become visible.
+This issue aims to be more encompassing removing references from the Libraries as

 So you may be wondering why it is that List provides an add method if it just generates an error.
 Well that's because there are two types of lists.
 A 'non-extendable' list which is created by passing a size to the constructor, or you can create a list without the optional argument to the constructor which creates an empty list you can extend by adding (or removing) values from.
 An extendable list can also be created from a list literally such as: